UniversitaDellaCalabria/uniAuth/documentation/contents/management_commands.rst

 ^^^^^

-This feature will let us check wich attributes will be released to a specified user id.
+This feature will let us check wich attributes will be released to a specified Service Provider regarding a specified user.

 ::